 Rangeland Monitoring

 A healthy forage base is the cornerstone of any wildlife population.
-Sufficient forage not only ensures an abundant herbivore population, but also ensures a healthy carnivore population as well.
-Our research and monitoring team has been carrying out annual surveys on select plots across the conservancy, measuring vegetation composition, biomass, and cover, among other metrics.
-The purpose of these annual surveys is to provide a year to year comparison of forage abundance and distribution, thereby assessing impacts of management, wildlife, and weather variability on rangeland condition.
-The Lewa Research team is also responsible for assessing the use of vegetation management strategies like cattle grazing and mowing and making management recommendations based on the findings of these assessments.
+Sufficient forage not only ensures an abundant herbivore population, but also ensures a healthy carnivore population.
+Our research and monitoring team carries out annual surveys on select plots across the conservancy, measuring vegetation composition, biomass, and cover, among other metrics.
+The purpose of these annual surveys is to provide a year to year comparison of forage abundance and distribution in order to assess impacts of management, wildlife, and weather variability on rangeland condition.

 | Lewa